-- Frequent complaints of physical ailments, visits to the school nurse, or trips to the physician (headaches, stomach aches, body pain)
+- Frequent complaints of physical ailments, visits to the physician (headaches, stomach aches, body pain)

-It is vital to keep in mind that some of these symptoms of depression in teens and young adults can also be normal teenage behavior, or indicative of another mental illness or problem.
-For example, a teen who has low self-esteem and has dropping grades may have an undiagnosed learning disability.
-This is why severe depression can only be diagnosed by a trained, licensed health care provider or mental health professional who knows how to deal with depression in teens and young adults.
+It is vital to keep in mind that some of these symptoms of depression can also be normal behavior, or indicative of another mental illness or problem.
+For example, a young adult who has low self-esteem or dropping grades may have an undiagnosed learning disability.
+This is why severe depression can only be diagnosed by a trained, licensed health care provider or mental health professional who knows how to deal with depression in young adults.

-However, if you have reviewed the signs of depression in teens and young adults, and suspect that your child may be depressed, it is extremely important to act quickly.
+However, if you have reviewed the signs of depression in young adults, and suspect that your child may be depressed, it is extremely important to act quickly.

 - Talk to your son or daughter, express your concern, and find out more about his or her feelings.

-- Obtaining help from a credible mental health professional is vital to ensuring that your son or daughter develops the tools needed to learn how to deal with depression.
+- Maladaptive coping was the main predictor of depression, anxiety, and stress in young adults.
+Obtaining help from a credible mental health professional is vital to ensuring that your son or daughter develops the skills and tools needed to learn how to deal with depression.

-To learn more about depression treatment options and programs for young adults with depression, download our free white paper, Depression and Anxiety in Teens and Young Adults.
+To learn more about depression treatment options and programs for young adults with depression, download our free white paper, Depression and Anxiety in Young Adults.